NextTerm 2025 Courses

 Art and Advocacy: Creativity and Social Transformation

 Essential Question: How can art provoke conversation and engagement around contemporary social issues?
-How can creativity contribute to community building, coexistence, and nonviolent social change?
+How can creativity, seen through the lenses of art, music and the written word, contribute to community building, coexistence, and nonviolent social change?

 Curricular Focus: Arts • English • History

-Curricular Focus: Architecture • Economics • Public Policy • Math
+Curricular Focus: Environmental Science • Economics • Nutrition • Ethics

 Paws, Hooves, and Healing: Exploring Animal-Assisted Service and Therapy